 are different; pills that are similar in color; the importance

-drug information sheets from the pharmacist; reading labels
+drug information sheets from the pharmacist or downloading from the web; reading labels

 on medicine bottles carefully and paying attention to